BrainstormWilly/yno-guy/_posts/2017-08-20-yno-tasting.markdown

 Tastings are made up of 6 wines where each guest rates each one on a simple 1-5 scale.
 YT records each rating and displays the results once the tasting is complete.
 Ratings and comments are stored on [YnoTasting.com](https://ynotasting.com) for all tasters to review and chart their progress.

 In the future, [YnoTasting.com](https://ynotasting.com) will offer complete guidelines on how to host a tasting, including theme, choosing wines, how to serve wines blind, and tasting guidelines.
-In addition, it will show tasting trends and a taster "dashboard" for displaying personal stats.
+It will also show tasting trends and provide a taster “dashboard” for displaying personal stats.

 <img src="{{ "/images/Screen Shot 2017-08-14 at 9.15.35 PM.png" | prepend: site.baseurl }}" alt="Yno Wizard" width="250">
 <img src="{{ "/images/Screen Shot 2017-08-14 at 9.23.19 PM.png" | prepend: site.baseurl }}" alt="Yno Wizard" width="250">